mohanson/pxsol/doc/content/tool_web3.md

 ## Run

+You can run the frontend project locally:

 ```sh
 $ npm run dev
 # Open http://localhost:5173
 # Connect Phantom wallet and save/load data.
 ```

+Or directly access our deployed online version: <https://pxsol-ss-pinocchio.vercel.app/>.

 First click "connect" to link your wallet, then type any string into the input box and click "save" to write it on-chain.
 Refresh the page and you should be able to read back the data you saved.